kshedden/cscar-unix-data/australia.md

 href="/climate/change/acorn/sat/data/acorn.sat.minT.002012.daily.txt"
 ```

-Therefore, we can use `grep` to locate all the relevant URLs in the html file using
+Therefore, we can use `grep` to locate all the relevant URLs in the html file.
-`grep`.
 We then use `sed` to restructure each relative URL as a full URL.
 Finally,
 we use `wget` with the `-i` option to download all the data files into a directory
 called "data".